flutter/flutter/specs/style.md

 }
 typedef PropertyHandle Integer;
 PropertyHandle registerProperty(PropertySettings propertySettings);
+  // registers a property with the given settings, and returns an integer >= 0
+  // that can be used to refer to this property

 // sky:core exports a bunch of style grammars so that people can extend them attribute StyleGrammar PositiveLengthOrInfinityStyleGrammar; // resolves to LengthStyleValue